 Closer to 48 hours has been the timeframe for me.
 It might seem time-consuming, I only stain my bamboo every three years, and it really does make it last so much longer.

 There are two types of ‘pests’ to keep away from your bamboo: insects and fungi.

-To protect your bamboo from a type of fungi that makes wood decay, keep your bamboo dry and look into some natural oils which prevent the growth of fungus.
+To protect your bamboo from a type of fungi that makes wood decay, make sure you harvest your bamboo at the right age (this post will tell you how), keep your bamboo dry and look into some natural oils which prevent the growth of fungus.

 Cashew nut oil and Neem oil both have been shown to prevent fungus for nine months up to several years.
 Cinnamon oil and Cedarwood oil can be helpful, too, but you’ll need to apply them more often.

 Termites love to eat all things woody; including bamboo.
 This is why it is important to seal the ends of your bamboo and avoid putting it directly in the ground.
 If you’re making a bamboo fence, there should be a foundation or barrier that prevents termites from accessing the bamboo.